 In this issue...

 - Spotlight on drug treatments

-- Story of the century

 - Self care during cancer

 - We heart Helena

 Doctors explained that Rose had a 50 per cent chance of the cancer recurring in her left breast, so she underwent a bilateral mastectomy and reconstructive surgery.